-Here at Crescent Lodge Dental Practice, we believe that the dental hygienist is one of the most important people in the dental health team – that’s why we have four hygienists to support our patients.
+Here at Crescent Lodge Dental Practice, we believe that the dental hygienist is one of the most important people in the dental health team.
+Because of this, we have four hygienists to support our patients.

 Why visit the hygienist?

-How often you need to visit the hygienist will depend on your individual case.
-Some people only need to come in for an appointment once or twice a year, while others benefit from a scale and polish at least once every three months.
+How often you need to visit the hygienist will depend on your case.
+Some people only need to come in for an appointment once or twice a year.
+However, others benefit from a scale and polish at least once every three months.